Kaaeveth/whisper2/README.md

 **Work in progess**<br>
 Small and simple Windows desktop chat client for large language models written in Rust and Svelte.
-Only Ollama is currently supported, with OpenAI and LangChain integration in planning.
+Only Ollama is currently supported, with OpenAI and RAG support in planning.

 ![whisper2-preview](https://github.com/user-attachments/assets/b787e09a-0b7a-42d2-8b48-26cd82f8080d)